 Trading and Non-Trading Derivatives-The Company enters into forward foreign exchange contracts, interest rate swaps and other trading contracts for trading purposes and non-trading derivative contracts, including forward foreign exchange rate contracts, interest rate swaps, cross- currency interest rate swaps and other derivative contracts to hedge exposures to interest rate and currency fluctuations.
 These trading and non-trading contracts are recorded at their fair values on the statements of financial condition.
 The related gains and losses on trading contracts are included in "trading gains and losses-net" on the consolidated statements of income.
-The Company's hedging strategy is an integral part of its trading strategy, and therefore the related gains and losses on the Company's hedging activities also are recorded in "trading gains and losses-net" on the consolidated statements of income.
+The Company's hedging strategy is an integral part of its trading strategy, and therefore the related gains and losses on the Company's hedging activities also are recorded in "trading gains and losses-net" on the consolidated statements of statements are recorded in "trading gains and losses on the Company's hedging activities also are recorded in "trading gains and losses-net" on the consolidated statements are recorded in "trading gains and losses on the Company's hedging activities also are recorded in "trading gains and losses-net" on the consolidated statements of income.